sigp/lighthouse/book/src/validator-doppelganger.md

 DP works by staying silent on the network for 2-3 epochs before starting to sign slashable messages.
 Staying silent and refusing to sign messages will cause the following:

-- 2-3 missed attestations, incurring penalties and missed rewards)
+- 2-3 missed attestations, incurring penalties and missed rewards.
-- 2-3 epochs of missed sync committee contributions, incurring penalties and missed rewards.
+- 2-3 epochs of missed sync committee contributions (if the validator is in a sync committee, which is unlikely), incurring penalties and missed rewards (post-Altair upgrade only).
-    (Post-Altair upgrade only)
-- Potentially missed rewards by missing a block proposal (generally very unlikely for one validator).
+- Potentially missed rewards by missing a block proposal (if the validator is an elected block proposer, which is unlikely).

 The loss of rewards and penalties incurred due to the missed duties will be very small in dollar-values.
 Generally, they will equate around one US dollar (at August 2021 figures) or about 2%